SemiQuant/riri/README.md

 # riri

 ## Pipelines to process bacterial PE RNAseq and SE RiboSeq
-RiboSee is used to align singe end Ribosomal profiling reads (RiboSeq) to a reference, and output alignments, counts, psite determination, etc.
+RiboSee is used to align singe end Ribosomal profiling reads (RiboSeq) to a reference (can also handel UMI tagged sequecing), and output alignments, counts, psite determination, etc.
 RNAseeker is used to align pair-end sequencing to a reference, and output alignments, counts and statistics.

 Secondary scripts can be used for analyses.